 In the exploration, replacing division operations is not overly important.
 However, CCLM has the only division operations in ECM that are not executed by table lookup, and the method is coherent with those used in other places.

-Revisit after confirmation by crosscheck.
+Results and appropriateness of implementation were later confirmed by crosscheckers.

+Decision: Adopt JVET-AD0184